DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Jervinator/README.md

 Overall, I learned how challenging Dismath will be this first week.

 #Week 2
--I was refreshed on what propositions are and what are its logical equivalences.
+- I was refreshed on what propositions are and what are its logical equivalences.
--Though I was already familiar withh logical functions, the concept of proposition is different and this is where the topic for Quiz 1 revolves.
+- Though I was already familiar withh logical functions, the concept of proposition is different and this is where the topic for Quiz 1 revolves.
--I learned the equivalent equation for propositions and this helps simplify complex logical statements -I learned the difference between universal and existential quantifiers and how they are used in mathematical equations -The rules of inference were explained to me in detail and little by little I'm beginning to understand it
+- I learned the equivalent equation for propositions and this helps simplify complex logical statements
+- I learned the difference between universal and existential quantifiers and how they are used in mathematical equations
+- The rules of inference were explained to me in detail and little by little I'm beginning to understand it

 #Week 3
+The **Rules for Inference** was further discussed and ellaborated and they are:
+- **Modus ponens**
+- **Modus tollens**
+- **Hyopthetical Syllogism**
+- **Disjunctive Syllogism**
+- **Addition**
+- **Simplification**
+- **Conjunction**
+- **Resolution**

+The examples the rules for inference puzzled the class but it still managaeable to learn when understood fully.

+#Week 4
+For this week the **Methods of Proof** were discussed and they are:
+- **Direct Proof**
+- **Contraposition**
+- **Vacuous Proof**
+- **Trivial Proof**

+and the concept of *Proof by Contradiction* was introduced but not furtherly discussed yet.

+A lot of examples were given for the methods of proof and this is a big help in understanding them further.